iccmr-quantum/OSC-Qasm/README.md

   receive_port       The port where the osc_qasm.py Server will listen for
                      incoming messages.
-Default port is 1416 send_port          The port that osc_qasm.py will use to send messages back to Max.
-Default port is 1417 ip                 The IP address where the client (Max/MSP) is located.
+Default port is 1416 send_port          The port that osc_qasm.py will use to send messages back to Max/MSP.
+Default port is 1417 ip                 The IP address to where the retrieved results will be sent (Where Max/MSP is located).
 Default IP is 127.0.0.1 (localhost)

 optional arguments:
   -h, --help         show this help message and exit